DeterminateSystems/nuenv/README.md

 ## Creating Nushell scripts

-Nuenv has a `mkScript` function that you can use to wrap [Nushell] scripts using Nix.
+Nuenv has a `writeScriptBin` function that you can use to wrap [Nushell] scripts using Nix.
 Here's an example:

 ```nix